MultiSafepay/docs/content/integrations/magento-2.md

 <summary>How to activate Magento Vault</summary>
 <br>

-To activate Magento Vault, email a request to enable [recurring payments](/docs/recurring-payments/) to <sales@multisafepay.com>
+To activate Magento Vault, and enable [recurring payments](/docs/recurring-payments/), email a request to <sales@multisafepay.com>

 </details>